Husain Burhanuddin: Mahad al-Zahra

-Husain Burhanuddin has led the Mahad al-Zahra's (Note: Mahad al-Zahra is an institution within Aljamea-tus-Saifiyah with exclusive focus on Quranic sciences.) development.
+has led the Mahad al-Zahra's (Note: Mahad al-Zahra is an institution within Aljamea-tus-Saifiyah with exclusive focus on Quranic sciences.) development.
 He focuses on Quranic science, recitation, and exegesis with a view to benefiting today's society.
 In order to foster a better understanding of Quranic arts and sciences, he has directed that Mahad al-Zahra distribute guides and booklets to Dawoodi Bohra community centers worldwide, among them seven installments of Khazāʾin Maʿānī al-Qurʾān al-Fāʾiqah, a series for the non-Arabic speaking audiences to gain an insight into the meanings of the Quran.
 (Note: Khazaa'in Ma'ani al-Quran al-Faeqah is a series of books published by Mahad al-Zahra.)

 Burhanuddin's emphasis on audio-visual teaching to facilitate learning has accelerated Quranic education within the community: through its e-learning program, (Note: elearningquran.com is an online-only resource built to facilitate instant, global reach of Mahad al-Zahra.)
 Mahad al-Zahra has reached thousands around the world, who participate in virtual classes along with one-to-one recital sessions through video-conferencing, aiding huffaz as young as 6 years old.

 As of 2024, more than 8 branches of Mahad al-Zahra have been established at Dawoodi Bohra centers in India, Kenya, Kuwait, Pakistan, Tanzania, United Arab Emirates, the United States, and Yemen.

 As the head of the Mahad al-Zahra, Burhanuddin personally conducts the final oral examinations for the Huffaz (lit. 'guardians of the Quran').

 Community Outreach

 Under Burhanuddin's leadership, Mahad al-Zahra has become Aljamea-tus-Saifiyah's largest avenue of community outreach.
-Over the past two decades, the department has extended access to Quranic education to members of the Dawoodi Bohra community through educational institutions established across the globe.
+Over the past two decades, the department has extended access to Quranic education to members of the Dawoodi Bohra community through some educational institutions established across the globe.

 Burhanuddin frequently visits global Dawoodi Bohra community centers to encourage accurate recitation of the Quran and facilitate its memorization.
 Between 2007 and 2011, Burhanuddin conducted 3-day workshops designed to motivate and teach participants Quran memorization techniques.

 Burhanuddin has initiated an annual outreach where ḥuffāẓ are sent all over the world during the month of Ramadān al-Muʿazzam, to conduct classes that help adults and children recite and memorize the Quran.

 Burhanuddin called on Narendra Modi in August 2019 and November 2020, at the Prime Minister's office to discuss on various projects and initiatives by the Dawoodi Bohra community.

 Shahzada Husain Burhanuddin meets with the Prime Minister of India, Shri Narendra Modi in Prime Minister's Office, New Delhi.

 From third left (to right): Naqiyah Burhanuddin, Qaidjoher Ezzuddin, Narendra Modi, and Husain Burhanuddin on 16 August 2019 at the Prime Minister's Office, New Delhi.

 During the Narendra Modi's visit to Egypt in June 2023, Burhanuddin welcomed him to the Al Hakim Mosque, the renovation of which was led by his father, Mufaddal Saifuddin.